jaderigby/segments/README.md

 ## Wait A Minute, What About Columns?! ##

 Columns are easy with Segments!
-Just replace "minor" and "major" with "cell", making sure that the count of "cells" is accurate.
+Just replace the "minor" and "major" children with "cell", making sure that the count of "cells" is appropriate, such as three cell children for "thirds", five for "fifths", and so on.

 ### Three Columns ###